 Why Use Decorators?

-• Code Reusability: Helps apply the same functionality to multiple functions.
+- Code Reusability: Apply the same enhancement to multiple functions easily.

 Basic Syntax of a Decorator